 What are the current trends in the teaching profession?

-A projected 3.5 million elementary and secondary school full-time-equivalent (FTE) teachers were engaged in classroom instruction in the fall of 2014, which was not substantially different from the number in 2004.
-The projected number of FTE public school teachers in 2014 was 3.1 million, and the projected number of FTE private school teachers was 0.4 million.
+A projected 3.6 million full-time-equivalent (FTE) elementary and secondary school teachers were engaged in classroom instruction in fall 2016.
+This number was 1 percent lower than in fall 2006.
+The 2016 number of FTE teachers includes 3.2 million public school teachers and 0.4 million private school teachers.

 - In 2011–12, some 76 percent of public school teachers were female, 44 percent were under age 40, and 56 percent had a master's or higher degree.
 Compared with public school teachers, a lower percentage of private school teachers had a master's or higher degree (43 percent).